tipam/pi3d/ReadMe.rst

 ====================================

   The machine will need to have a gpu that runs OpenGL2+ and obviously it will need to have python installed.
-At the moment pi3d needs to run in an essentially Linux environment this can be in its own boot partition or in vmware (eg Player which is free, you will also need to ``enable 3d acceleration``.)
+Setting up in a Linux environment is most similar to the procedure for the Raspberry Pi.
+Linux can be set upe in its own boot partition or in vmware (eg Player which is free, you will also need to ``enable 3d acceleration``.)

   You need to install libraries
   that emulate OpenGLES behaviour for the gpu::